techidaily/site-win11-tips/source/_posts/deciphering-red-crossed-symbol-in-windows-explorer.md

  First, perform the following preliminary checks, as they may help you get to the bottom of the problem:

 * Make sure the issue isn't temporary by restarting your device once.
 * If you're experiencing this issue on a specific folder, check whether it has some files corrupted in it.
-You can[repair corrupted files using built-in Windows tools](https://www.makeuseof.com/windows-built-in-repair-tools/) .
+You can [repair corrupted files using built-in Windows tools](https://www.makeuseof.com/windows-built-in-repair-tools/) .
 * Make sure no other storage or sync apps are currently open on Windows.
 * If OneDrive is open on the web, close it.
 * If you use a Microsoft OneDrive premium plan, ensure it hasn't expired.